Lifesaving Animal Service Contracts

-- Service-providing agency has the sole discretion to return any animal to the animal’s owner or caretaker of a community cat, with or without impoundment.
-Agency has the sole discretion to waive any fees that may be assessed.
+- Animal-Services Agency has the sole discretion to return any animal to the animal’s owner or caretaker of a community cat, with or without impoundment.
+Animal-Services Agency has the sole discretion to waive any fees that may be assessed.

 Language to avoid:

-- The service-providing agency is required to issue any applicable citations as well as collect all fees and fines pursuant to [Ordinance ###/Fee Schedule].
-The agency does not have the discretion to waive collection of such fees and fines.
+- The Animal-Services Agency is required to issue any applicable citations as well as collect all fees and fines pursuant to [Ordinance ###/Fee Schedule].
+Animal-Services Agency does not have the discretion to waive collection of such fees and fines.

 VI.
 Community Involvement with Shelters